ssmirnovacode/ToDo-App/README.md

 # ToDo App

-ToDo app allowing you to:
+A CRUD Todo app implemented with Firebase allowing you to:
  - log in with your name (usernames are case sensitive) to access your personal ToDo List, no password required
  - add new ToDo items
  - search through the existing items
  - filter items by status (done/pending/all)

-You can check out the app here: https://ssmirnovacode.github.io/ToDo-App/ WARNING!
+You can check out the app here: https://ssmirnovacode.github.io/ToDo-App/

+WARNING!
 Your data (name and todo items) will NOT be private and will be accessible in a public repo.
 This is just a prototype of an app, only for demo purposes.

 ## Technologies used
  - SCSS
- - JavaScript
  - React
  - React Hooks
+ - Firebase Realtime Database
- - json-server fake API
+ - Node.js
- - localStorage (for usernames authentification)